-While a reservoir might not sound like an essential stop, think of it instead as a large inland sea – ideal for recreational use, set against the backdrop of Šumava National Park.
+While a reservoir might not sound like one of the best stops in South Bohemia, think of it instead as a large inland sea – ideal for recreational use, set against the backdrop of Šumava National Park.
 With an area greater than 48 square kilometres, it’s an ideal place for boating, swimming, SUP and windsurfing in the summer.

 Like cycling?
 Well there are literally hundreds of kilometres of trails around the Lipno Reservoir – with the Jezerní bike trail considered to be the prettiest of them all.

-The charming town of Frymburk, a 2.5 hour drive south of Prague, makes a great base to explore the Lipno Reservoir.
+The charming town of Frymburk in South Bohemia, a 2.5 hour drive south of Prague, makes a great base to explore the Lipno Reservoir.
 You can also access the town by ferry.
 I met all sorts of successful mushroom pickers at the ferry who were on their way home from a day of mushrooming near the reservoir.